 Whatever the reason, I gratefully grabbed a few cold beers, pressed "play," and settled in to watch a movie that I've been wanting to see since my early teens.
 I wasn't disappointed!

-Make no mistake, The Last Shark was bad, but entertainingly bad.
+Make no mistake, The Last Shark was bad, but it's entertainingly bad.
 Like most Italian B-movies of the era, The Last Shark is essentially a compilation of scenes borrowed from other, better movies.
 If you've seen the first two Jaws flicks (and any of the aquatic-terror wanna-be's that followed in their wake, like Tentacles or Piranha) you've pretty much seen this movie already, but despite its derivative nature Great White was still 90 minutes of silly, toothy fun.

 The sleepy coastal town of Port Harbor is preparing for its annual summer windsurfing regatta when a local boy is killed by a shark during a practice run.
-Local author and scuba enthusiast Peter Barton (James Franciscus of Marooned and Good Guys Wear Black) and grizzled sea captain Ron Hamer (Vic Morrow of Combat!, Humanoids From The Deep, and Message From Space), volunteer to hunt it down, but they've got competition - local politician William Wells (Joshua Sinclair) is also gunning for the shark, hoping that the P.R. will boost his campaign for governor, and a sleazy TV news reporter (Giancarlo Prete) has hired a big-game hunter, anticipating huge ratings if he can capture the beast's death on film.
+Local author and scuba enthusiast Peter Barton (James Franciscus of Marooned and Good Guys Wear Black) and grizzled sea captain Ron Hamer (Vic Morrow of Combat!, Humanoids From The Deep, and Message From Space), volunteer to hunt it down, but they've got competition - local politician William Wells (Joshua Sinclair) is also gunning for the shark, hoping that the P.R. will boost his campaign for governor, and a sleazy TV news reporter (Giancarlo Prete) has hired a big-game hunter to find the beast, anticipating huge ratings if he can capture its death on film.